mcserverhosting-net/sitev2/content/faqs/crash-reports.md

 ### How to find logs/crash reports

 Minecraft client:
 <br> 1.
-Open the windows start menu and type in "%appdata%" and press enter.
+1: Open the windows start menu and type in "%appdata%" and press enter.
-<br> 2. open the .minecraft folder.
+<br> 2.
+2: Open the .minecraft folder.
-<br> 3. open either the logs or crash-reports folder
+<br> 3.
+3: Open either the logs or crash-reports folder
 <br>    crash reports are files that get logged when minecraft crashs
-<br> 4. open the latest.log for the latest log, and open the crash text file with the latest date and time on it.
+<br> 4.
+4:Open the latest.log for the latest log, and open the crash text file with the latest date and time on it.